 Click the Insert Field Names button.
 In the coming dialog box, check all field names and click OK button.

-The Message box is automatically filled with bar-separated fields.
+The Message box is automatically filled with caret-separated fields.
 If you do not want to use the Insert Field Names button as a shortcut, alternatively you can type the texts here, which has the same effect.
 Click OK button a few times to close all dialog boxes.

 Choose CenoPDF > Export to PDF to create the PDF file.
 Open it in Adobe Reader.
 Fill in the fields and, then the Send Email button.
-The email client, Microsoft Outlook in our example, pops up with the contents of the fields separated by bars.
+The email client, Microsoft Outlook in our example, pops up with the contents of the fields separated by carets.
 Send out the email.

 The recipient receives the email.
 Highlight the email.
 Choose File > Save As.
 Choose Save as type Text Only (*.txt).
 Click the Save button.